Compiled by: Wes Porak and John Cimbaro

 Low water levels tend to push fish out of the marsh and concentrate them in the bordering canals.
 Recent water level and angler catch rate analysis indicates that the larger the drop in water level, and the faster it occurs, the better the fishing.
 Conversely, a small or very gradual drop in water level may not be sufficient to stimulate fish movement and generate high catch rates, as occured in 2012.

 top of page

 Lake Monroe is a shallow 9,400-acre lake located on the north side of Sanford near Orlando.
-For the past several years, electrofishing surveys by biologists have resulted in some of the highest catch rates for bass for the St. Johns River chain with many lunkers observed during fish surveys.
+In recent years, electrofishing surveys by biologists have resulted in some of the highest catch rates for bass for the St. Johns River chain with many lunkers observed during fish surveys.
 Fluctuating water levels can shift preferred areas for bass, but water levels in spawning season are usually favorable for bass to utilize the bulrush and eelgrass which has expanded around the lake in recent years.
-Preferred artificial baits include plastic worms, spinner baits and crankbaits.
-Live golden shiners are always a popular bait.
+Preferred artificial baits include plastic worms, spinner baits, and crankbaits.
+Live golden shiners are always an excellent bait; particularly for larger bass.
 Several boat ramps provide access to the lake, including two near I-4, one at the Sanford Marina on the south side, and one with limited parking on the north side of the lake.
-Although bank access is extensive on the southern end of the lake, water depth and habitat is variable and not always conducive to bass fishing.
+Although bank access is extensive on the southern end of the lake, water depth, and habitat is variable and not always conducive to bass fishing.
 There are no fish camps on the lake.

 top of page

 The 8,300-acre Tenoroc Fish Management Area near Lakeland provides a special opportunity to bass fish in Florida's famous phosphate pits.
 These seven to 227 acre lakes were created years ago by draglines during phosphate surface mining operations.
 As a result, lake bottoms have irregular contours with depths ranging to 35 feet.